pangolinjs/core/README.md

 #### Components and Pages
-Components are reference pages for UI elements.
+Component pages are references for UI elements.
 The gulp task `preview` will not render them.

 Pages are prototypes for the final web pages.

-The `default` gulp task injects a navigation bar into both components and pages HTML files for easier switching between them and additional settings.
+The `default` gulp task injects a navigation bar into both component and page HTML files for fast site switching and additional settings.

 Components are located in `src/html/pages/components`, pages in `src/html/pages`.

-The YAML front matter between the opening `---` and closing `---` contains general information like the title, description and cetagory.
+The YAML front matter between the opening `---` and closing `---` contains general information like the title, description and category.
 These will be used primarily by layouts and the Styleguide navigation.
-Add additional information, which can be accessed via `{{@file.meta.key}}`.
-Replace `key` with the variable name from the front matter.
+The front matter can be accessed with `{{@file.meta.key}}`.
+Replace `key` with the name from the front matter.

+A simple component page is defined by it's category and the correspondening layout:
 ```handlebars
 ---
 title: Example